 As a young man, Herman Kip had artistic ambitions, but his parents would have none of this.
 He was needed on the cattle farm, so that's where he stayed.
 He never got married and if there was a love affair in his youth, it failed.

-He would not know of modernisering the property and never installed an interior toilet or waterworks.
-Herman would sleep in what in dutch is called a bedstee, a bedstead, kind of an inbuilt wardrobe with a bed.
+He would not know of modernizing the property and never installed an interior toilet or waterworks.
+Herman would sleep in what in Dutch is called a bedstee, a bedstead, kind of an inbuilt wardrobe with a bed.

-The interior has remained as it was in 1860 when the farmhouse was constructed.
+Until today, the interior has remained as it was in 1860 when the farmhouse was built.

 Herman Kip, painter